Clinical UM Guideline

 Medically Necessary:

-1. When extensive surgical procedures are required; and
+1. Extensive surgical procedures are required; and

 Not Medically Necessary: